-- If your photography is more smartphone (iPhone or Android) based, then Lightroom CC might be the better choice for you.
+- If your photography is more smartphone (iPhone or Android) based, Lightroom CC will be the better choice.

-I hope this helped clear up some of the confusion around which Lightroom version you should use.
-If you have any questions, feel free to leave a comment below and I’ll do my best to answer them.
+I hope this helped clear up the confusion around which Lightroom version you should use.
+If you have any questions, feel free to leave a comment below, and I’ll do my best to answer them.

 If you are a new photographer and are looking to learn about using Lightroom for post-processing, then take a look at my Lightroom Tutorial for New Photographers

-For more information on photography and techniques, head on over to the Guides Section.
+For more information on photography and techniques, head to the Guides Section.

 Thanks for reading!
 If you have any questions, please ask away in the comments below.